 Corralejo Natural Park is an excellent place to go to enjoy the desert beauty of Fuerteventura.
 The nature reserve covers an area of more than two thousand hectares and offers many options for hikers, photographers, and nature lovers.
 Bayuyo, a volcano, is located only five kilometers south of Corralejo and has two craters of almost equal size.
 The summit Calderón Hondo is almost three hundred meters high.
 There are two paths to the summit, offering scenic views on the lava fields.

-Written by local enthusiast for Fuerteventura hostels
+Written by Travel Expert Fuerteventura

 George Traveller